Arneef01/Matlab/README.md

 # Matlab
-This folder contains all matlab/Simulink project
+This folder contains all MATLAB/Simulink projects